 Node

-objects in JavaScript correspond to
+objects in the DOM correspond to

 Element